okx/okexchain-docs/docs/getting-start/deploy-you-own-oec-testnet.md

 order: 6
 -->

-# Deploy Your Own OEC Testnet
+# Deploy Your Own OKC Testnet

-This document describes 2 ways to setup a network of `oec` nodes, each serving a different usecase:
+This document describes 2 ways to setup a network of `okc` nodes, each serving a different usecase:

 1. Single-node, local, manual testnet
 2. Multi-node, local, automated testnet